philc/book-notes/lifestyle/the psychology of money - morgan housel.md

 * "Manage money in a way that helps you sleep at night."
 * "Use money to gain control over your time, because not having control of your time is such a powerful and universal drag on happiness.
-The ability to do what you want, when you want, with who you want, for as long as you wan to, pays the highest dividend that exists in finance."
+The ability to do what you want, when you want, with who you want, for as long as you want to, pays the highest dividend that exists in finance."
-* Uncertainty, doubt, regret about your investments: you have to view these as fees you have to pay to get a return, not fines (i.e. a penalty which you should avoid).
+* Uncertainty, doubt, regret about your investments: you have to view these as fees you have to pay to get a return, not fines.
 * "You should like risk because it pays off over time.
 But you should be paranoid of ruinous risk because it prevents you from taking future risks that will pay off over time."